Real life case study of a successful historic sex abuse claim against a Catholic Church school

 The sexual abuse had a significant impact on our client and it was clear this needed to be explored in detail to ensure he received the correct amount of compensation.
 As is often the case in abuse claims, it had affected both his career prospects and his relationships.
 He only felt able to come forward and consider a legal claim after receiving extensive counselling which was aimed at addressing the psychological difficulties he had faced over many years.

 We had to identify and locate relevant records, which is always a challenge in historic sex abuse cases because paperwork is often lost or destroyed.
 However we were successful in obtaining some highly relevant and useful material.

 Specialist medical evidence was obtained to enable an accurate valuation of the claim to be made.
 The expert made recommendations for further treatment on a privately paying basis.
 The cost of this treatment was included in the compensation claim.

-Once the case had been thoroghly investigated and the evidence pieced together we presented the claim to the the catholic church school.
+Once the case had been thoroughly investigated and the evidence pieced together we presented the claim to the the Catholic Church school.
 This led to negotiations taking place, resulting in offers and counter offers being made by both parties.
 Eventually an out of court settlement was agreed, with our client receiving a substantial compensation payment.